-On Monday, October 21st, the Texas University Interscholastic League (UIL) sanctioned water poo as a pilot program beginning in Fall 2021.
+On Monday, October 21st, the Texas University Interscholastic League (UIL) sanctioned water polo as a pilot program beginning in Fall 2021 [since delayed until the fall of 2022].
 Congratulations to TISCA Water Polo, Scott Slay, Mac MacDonald, Chris Cullen and Melissa Howard/TISCA Board for their hard work over many years to make this happen.
 More details to follow but get ready for a very exciting time in the history of Texas Water Polo.
-Click her for more info.

 Texas High School Water Polo

 - TISCA Water Polo Packet – Your Next High School Program (PDF)

 - KAP7: Discounted Water Polo Equipment for New Teams (PDF)

 - Top Reasons to Add Water Polo (PDF)

 - TISCA Water Polo Regional Web Sites

 Rio Grande Valley Referee & Coaching Clinics – February 2020